There's Always Time to Travel: 5 Weekend Getaways in the US

-Although you won’t be immersing yourself in a far off culture, you’ll be surprised at how new and exciting a place a mere state or two away can feel.
+Although you won’t be immersing yourself in a far-off culture, you’ll be surprised by how new and exciting a place a mere state or two away can feel.
 Plus, traveling domestically requires so much less planning you’ll be able to focus your time on learning how to take better photos and really soaking up everything your destination has to offer.

 But with so many destinations throughout the country where you could escape to for the weekend, how do you choose where to go?
 Here are some of the best weekend getaways in the US.

 The oldest mountains in the United States, the Great Smoky Mountains will immerse you in their lush, green atmosphere.
 Hike down the footpaths that wind past waterfalls and creeks and enormous rhododendrons.

 You can also take the scenic drive through Cades Cove and along the spectacular Roaring Fork Motor Nature Trail out of Gatlinburg.
 Stay in a cabin surrounded by thick forest and attend one of the old-time dinner theater shows.

 Sedona is often described as one of the most beautiful places in America and when you feast your eyes on those towering, jagged red-sandstone rock formations you will see why.
 You will probably recognize them as the backdrop from many classic films, including Midnight Run, Broken Arrow and 3:10 to Yuma.